 Diagnosis Crawls

-• The key to utilizing the crawler is to ensure that the Development team also follows these best practices and identifies attributes as new items are added to the site.
-As you are performing an audit, you will want to zero in on the items that have launched and to ensure those items are following best practices.
+The key to utilizing the crawler is to ensure that the Development team also follows these best practices and identifies attributes as new items are added to the site.
+As you perform an audit, zero in on the items that have been launched to ensure they follow best practices.

 CrawlProjectSetUp-1

-For example, if your site or page is not being indexed, the most common culprit is the meta robots tag being used on a page or the improper use of disallow in the robots.txt file.
+For example, if your site or page is not being indexed, the most common culprit is the use of a meta robots tag on a page or the improper use of disallow in the robots.txt file.

-Our crawler has a setting that allows the crawler to obey the robots.txt file to find out if the pages are blocked by mistake.
+Our crawler has a setting that allows it to obey the robots.txt file and find out if the pages are blocked by mistake.

 If a page or directory on the site is disallowed, it will appear after Disallow: in the robots file.
 For example, if I have disallowed my landing page folder (/lp/) from indexing using my robots file, this prevents any pages residing in that directory from being indexed by search engines.